macduff/gkwelding.github.com/_posts/2013-07-05-jekyll-setup-basics-pt1.md

 Jekyll is written in [Ruby](http://www.ruby.com) a highly object oriented language which likely needs no introduction.
 (However, if it does, I recommend "Programming Ruby, The Pragmatic Progammers' Guide.")
 So, to run Jekyll you need ruby on your machine.
-I use Ubuntu as my primary OS so I needed Ruby on my laptop and VPS to begin.
+I use Ubuntu as my primary OS so I needed Ruby on my laptop and VPS to begin using Jekyll.

-First, let's discuss the development machine, my laptop.
-I searched around and found that installing the debian package of ruby was not recommended as it was old and apparently not well maintained.
+First, let's discuss the development machine, my laptop, we'll come back to my VPS at on another post.
+I searched around and found that installing the debian package of ruby was not recommended, as it was old and apparently not well maintained.
 This seems odd to me, seeing that ruby is pretty cutting edge these days, as well as being **extremely** popular if [stackoverflow](http://www.stackoverflow.com) is any indication.
-So I found some instructions online that recommended **not** installing ruby into a more traditional `/bin/` location but in the user's home directory.
-This sounded familiar to the last post about the `node.js` requirements so I was a little hesitant, but found that the ruby solution is much less intrusive.
-I had read that the best plan of attack for `node.js` is to `chown` the `/usr/local` directory to either your user account or someother user account that will be in your group.
+I found some instructions online that recommended **not** installing ruby into a more traditional `/bin/` location but rather in the user's home directory.
+This sounded familiar to the [last post]({{ page.previous.url }}) about the `node.js` requirements so I was a little hesitant, but found that the ruby solution is much less intrusive.
+I had read that the best plan of attack for `node.js` is to `chown` the `/usr/local` directory to either your user account or some other user account that will be in your group.
 This just didn't ring true to me, so I shyed away from it, more because I feared hosing my system accidentally.

 I found that ruby was already on my system, so I removed it completely with no deliterious effects.